alainkueng/BINF4241-group08/Assignment 3/ANSWERS.md

 # Assignment 3 ANSWERS
 ## Part 1

+Design Pattern: Singleton

+1. We chose to use the Singleton design pattern for our Board and Game initialization, since those should only be generated once.
+All figures are created more than once and therefore are not usable for Singleton.
+Both the Board and the Game class are created in a static initializer and are therefore thread safe.
+In the public getInstance() you get the one uniqueInstance returned.

 1. Why & How the two chosen patterns (Singleton, Observer, Adapter and Iterator) are implemented in our code

 2. Class diagram of how the pattern is structured statically in our code